kobotoolbox/reports/README.md

    using `git push`.
 This relies on the [base image](Dockerfile.base) having already been built and pushed to [Docker Hub](https://hub.docker.com/r/kobotoolbox/reports_base/tags?page=1&ordering=last_updated) by [GitHub Actions](.github/workflows/docker-hub.yml).
+You must make a new [release](https://github.com/kobotoolbox/reports/releases) (or push a new tag) to trigger building of the base image.
 Reducing the size of this base image (currently over 4 GiB) would be a nice improvement.

 # Development _without_ Dokku